Pudelpointer Dog: Know All About Them Before Buying

 So if you lack enough space to let them run around freely, drop the idea of obtaining one now.

-• Being a proud parent you already know they are born swimmers so take them to a nearby pond or waterbodies and let them do what they love doing- retrieving waterfowls.
+• They are born swimmers so take them to a nearby pond or waterbodies and let them do what they love doing- retrieving waterfowls.

 • Set them wild in your spacious backyard to fetch toys and do not miss the regular walks.